RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-3.3.md

 ## Control Statement

-Minimize the number of nonsecurity functions included within the isolation boundary containing security functions.
+The organization minimizes the number of nonsecurity functions included within the isolation boundary containing security functions.

+## Control Objective

+Determine if the organization implements an information system isolation boundary to minimize the number of nonsecurity functions included within the boundary containing security functions.

 ## Control guidance

-Where it is not feasible to achieve strict isolation of nonsecurity functions from security functions, it is necessary to take actions to minimize nonsecurity-relevant functions within the security function boundary.
-Nonsecurity functions contained within the isolation boundary are considered security-relevant because errors or malicious code in the software can directly impact the security functions of systems.
-The fundamental design objective is that the specific portions of systems that provide information security are of minimal size and complexity.
-Minimizing the number of nonsecurity functions in the security-relevant system components allows designers and implementers to focus only on those functions which are necessary to provide the desired security capability (typically access enforcement).
-By minimizing the nonsecurity functions within the isolation boundaries, the amount of code that is trusted to enforce security policies is significantly reduced, thus contributing to understandability.
+In those instances where it is not feasible to achieve strict isolation of nonsecurity functions from security functions, it is necessary to take actions to minimize the nonsecurity-relevant functions within the security function boundary.
+Nonsecurity functions contained within the isolation boundary are considered security-relevant because errors or maliciousness in such software, by virtue of being within the boundary, can impact the security functions of organizational information systems.
+The design objective is that the specific portions of information systems providing information security are of minimal size/complexity.
+Minimizing the number of nonsecurity functions in the security-relevant components of information systems allows designers and implementers to focus only on those functions which are necessary to provide the desired security capability (typically access enforcement).
+By minimizing nonsecurity functions within the isolation boundaries, the amount of code that must be trusted to enforce security policies is reduced, thus contributing to understandability.

-## Control assessment-objective

-the number of non-security functions included within the isolation boundary containing security functions is minimized.